Can I mail my books back from out of town?

 Do I need to show my ID to go into the stacks?

-No. However, all users of university buildings and facilites are required to show identification if requested by a university official.
+No. However, all users of university buildings and facilities are required to show identification if requested by a university official.

 Where is Kroch Library?